A former Trump supporter who got caught up in a January 6 conspiracy theory sues Fox News

 Meanwhile, Epps claims in his lawsuit that, as a result of the alleged defamatory statements made by Fox, he and his wife have been the target of harassment and death threats from Trump supporters, forced to sell the Arizona ranch where they ran a successful wedding venue business, and now face financial ruin.
 According to the lawsuit, Epps and his wife are now living in a recreational vehicle in Utah.

-The lawsuit displays threatening messages he says he received, including one that reads, “Epps, sleep with one eye open."
+The lawsuit displays threatening messages Epps says he received, including one that reads, “Epps, sleep with one eye open."

 In his defamation suit, Epps claims that on Jan.
 5, the day before the storming of the Capitol, he tried to defuse a tense situation between Trump supporters and police, confronting an agitator referred to in the lawsuit as “Baked Alaska.”
 That man, later identified as far-right social media personality Anthime Gionet, was sentenced earlier this year to 60 days in prison.